sezzle/sezzle-merchant-resources/README.md

 ## Working with translations and Lokalise

-Now we are using Localise tool here where we keep translations for checkout service.
+Now we are using Localise tool here where we keep translations for how-sezzle-works.

 ### If you want to add a new key of translation and upload it to Localise